cchitsiang/awesome-stars/topics.md

 - [fiatrete/OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS) - OpenDAN is an open source Personal AI OS , which consolidates various AI modules in one place for your personal use.
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [Josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT) - AGiXT is a dynamic AI Agent Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, a
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share wi
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram